udaykeith/Data-Structures---II/README.md

 **Resources**

+- The PPT in Datastructures - I has the slides for today's content.

-Grokking Alogrithms by Aditya Bhargava is a great resource for Data Structures and Searching & Sorting Algos.
+- Grokking Alogrithms by Aditya Bhargava is a great resource for Data Structures and Searching & Sorting Algos.
 Also the code is in Python here: https://www.manning.com/books/grokking-algorithms?
 Look for Source code.

 **Exercises**